911 Cell Phone Project

 Cellular telephones do not need to be on a paid service to have 911 access.
 They will not receive any incoming calls, nor will they generate any telephone charges.
 They will not be able to make any outgoing calls, other than to call 911.
 The cellular telephones we receive will become the property of the Washoe County Domestic Violence Task Force.

 If you have a phone you would like to donate, you can take it to 1 East 1st Street, 3rd Floor, Reno, NV 89501.
-Be sure to leave your name and mailing address so that we can send you a receipt for your tax deductible donation.
+Leave your name and mailing address if you want a receipt for your tax deductible donation.